nextdaygames/stationlife-design/systems/Player Power Boosting/Supplies/Exploration/Artifact Economy.md

 - [ ] Ecology
 - [ ] Non-System
 How does the system maintain itself?
 What causes it to fail?
-# Relationships
-Why these relationships?
-Does it have sweet spot of interactions?

 ## Parent System

 ## Children